lirena00/leetjump/CONTRIBUTING.md

-# Contributing to LeetCode Lookup
+# Contributing to LeetJump

 We love your input!
-We want to make contributing to LeetCode Lookup as easy and transparent as possible, whether it's:
+We want to make contributing to LeetJump as easy and transparent as possible, whether it's:

 - Reporting a bug